Introduction

 Rocket naturally runs to flower quickly in warm weather.

-That is just part of how it grows.
 It gives you a fast harvest, then often tries to flower as soon as conditions become hot, dry or stressful.
 Once rocket bolts, the leaves usually become stronger, hotter and less tender.

 To keep rocket useful for longer: